-According to a study by Toyota research [14], the sensor sharing message size can be modelled as (350 + 50n) bytes, where 350 bytes is assumed to be the average payload size for repetitive messages and n is the number of other objects/road users that are being observed by the host vehicle's sensors, each represented by 50 bytes of information.
-As shown in Figure 5.1, if n is assumed to be 25, the central red host vehicle may sense 25 surrounding vehicles, resulting in a sensor sharing message size of 1250 bytes.
-The repetition rate is assumed to be 10 Hz.
+According to a study by Toyota Research [14], the sensor sharing message size can be modelled as (350 + 50n) bytes, where 350 bytes is assumed to be the average payload size for repetitive messages and n is the number of other road users that are being observed by the host vehicle's sensors, each represented by 50 bytes of information.
+We consider that the 350 bytes includes any overheads associated with security certificates and signatures.